jockee/lang/lang.md

 # IDEAS

 * should data definitions use `type` instead of `data`? mixes up what a 'type constructor' is
-* read in functions from HFI straight into std lib?
-  * difficult to do into modules?

 # REFACTORING